pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 ## ODEs system for bacterial growth

-In this section, we present some of the examples of ODEs multidimensional system harcoded in Kinbiont.
+In this section, we present some examples of ODEs multidimensional system hardcoded in Kinbiont.
 Note that these are just examples since you can define custom models:

 - **SIR Model** (Susceptible-Infected-Recovered)
 $$\begin{cases}